grimme-lab/xtb_docs/source/optimization.rst

 .. code:: bash

-   > xtb inp.xyz --opt loose --gbsa toluene --uhf 2
+   > xtb inp.xyz --opt loose --alpb toluene --uhf 2

 The thresholds corresponding to the optimization level 'loose' can be found in the ANCopt setup.